aiijazfatima/dev-heatwave-genai-ecommerce/ecommerce-app/ecommerce-app.md

-# Build HeatWave E-Commerce Application
+# Build an E-Commerce Application with Heatwave GenAI

 ## Introduction